EinGuterWaran/StehSitz/README.md

 - System notifications are currently not working.
 This feature is in development and will be available in a future update.
 - The application relies on visual cues and sound notifications for now.
+- The application is currently only compatible with macOS.
+Windows and Linux support is not available.

 ## Contributing